 All of this is a wake-up call.
-What this Snapshot shows is that finding an affordable home in the private rental market is near impossible for people on low incomes.
-It's time for action to make housing more affordable.
+This Snapshot confirms that finding an affordable home in the private rental market is complete fiction for people on low incomes.
+It is well past time for action to make housing more affordable.